populationgenomics/exome-results-browsers/README.md

 Set these env variables in your shell profile:

 ```
 # Enables the SwaggerUI interface, defaults to false.
+You can turn this off in a production environment.
 ENABLE_SWAGGER_UI=true

 # Reference genome, defaults to grch38 if blank.
+This should be the same value as the --reference option using the ingestion CLI
 REFERENCE_GENOME=grch38

 # BigQuery dataset id, defaults to grch38 if blank.
+This should be the same value as the --dataset-id option using the ingestion CLI
 DATASET_ID=test1

-# Google service account to use during development with bigquery access
+# Google service account to use during development with BigQuery access.
 GOOGLE_APPLICATION_CREDENTIALS=<path to your service account>

-# Set node env to development
+# Set node env to development.
+Set as 'production' for a prod environment
 NODE_ENV=development
 ```

 Example to run the new API for development:

 ```
-ENABLE_SWAGGER_UI=true REFERENCE_GENOME=grch38 DATASET_ID=test1 yarn start TOB
+ENABLE_SWAGGER_UI=true REFERENCE_GENOME=grch38 DATASET_ID=grch38 yarn start TOB
 ```

 If deploying a new branch which uses a new dataset or reference, make sure to edit and update the `DATASET_ID` and `REFERENCE_GENOME` workflow secrets on github.
 See `.github/workflows/gcp-deploy.yml` for other env variables that you can modify.